edu-python-course/blog-spec/spec.rst

 -   Authorized users can ``create`` articles or ``update`` and ``delete`` articles created by them.
 -   Authorized users can add comments to a specified article.
+-   Authorized users can adjust their topics preferences.